torryharris/TH-ProgressButton/README.md

 ##Are you using this framework?

-- If you are using this widget please feel free to add your app to the [wiki](https://github.com/torryharris/TH-ProgressButton/wiki/Apps).
+- If you are using this framework please feel free to add your app to the [wiki](https://github.com/torryharris/TH-ProgressButton/wiki/Apps).

 ##Demo